 To list customers’ names and to show a more detailed information under the list, you need to create an entity Customer, add attributes Name and Address to it, and then create a page where you will list names of customers.

-To configure the domain model and create the page, do the following:
+To configure the domain model and create a page, do the following:

 Open your domain model.

-Create entity Customer.
-For more information on how to create the entity, see section 3 Adding New Entities in Domain Models Overview.
+Create an entity Customer.
+For more information on how to create an entity, see the Adding New Entities section in Domain Models Overview.

-For the Customer entity, create an attribute (for more information on how to create an attribute, see section 4 Adding New Attributes in Domain Models Overview) and do the following:
+For the Customer entity, create an attribute (for more information on how to create an attribute, see the Adding New Attributes section in Domain Models Overview) and do the following:

 a.
 Set the Name of the attribute to Name.